s-30j/MTA-Lua-AntiCheat/README.md

 My Anti-Cheat is simple, safe and free, under development and in beta status

-And if you like it, you can support me in further development of this practice
+and if you like it, you can support me in further development of this practice

+# Install
+download the project and move [AC] Folder to your mta resource and start all resource in [AC] Folder

 ## Donate
 USDT (TRC20) or Tron (TRX) `TLZLsusRL5pSgb9VC4ttvooRwdfGpBBeMv`